zoffline/zwift-offline/README.md

 To install zoffline on Windows:

 * Download the latest zoffline release from https://github.com/zoffline/zwift-offline/releases
-* Run the downloaded zoffline.exe prior to starting Zwift (__after completing step 2__)
+* Run the downloaded zoffline.exe
   * Once run, zoffline will create a ``storage`` directory in the same folder it's in to store your Zwift progress.
+* Start Zwift with zoffline.exe running (__after completing step 2__)
-  * It takes a few seconds to start.
-Wait until text appears in the new command prompt before opening Zwift.
+  * It takes zoffline few seconds to start.
+Wait until text appears in the command prompt before opening Zwift.
 * When done with Zwift, press Ctrl+C in the command line to close zoffline.
 </details>